skuld1020/codecademy-python/README.md

 # codecademy-python

-Some off-platform project of python3 form codecademy
+Some off-platform projects of python3 form codecademy